SVCE-ACM/A-December-of-Algorithms-2019/README.md

  ### **December 25 - Naughty Jack** :christmas_tree:
   - **Problem**
-  	- Ho Ho oh no !
-Its christmas today today but Santa and his logistics support team have encountered problems in making their deliveries.
+  	- Ho Ho oh no!
+It's Christmas today but Santa and his logistics support team have encountered problems in making their deliveries.
-	- Jack, a memeber of Santa's notorious naughty list has decided to hack into the North Pole's servers and deleted some data to interfere with delivery operations.
+	- Jack, a member of Santa's notorious naughty list has decided to hack into the North Pole's servers and deleted some data to interfere with delivery operations.
 Luckily, the elves know their way around Server Storages.
-	-Help the Elves to restore the data erased by jack.
-Luckily the data has been stored in compilance with the principles of **RAID**.
-Create an algorithm that would restore Santa's Data and resume operations at the north pole.
+	- Help the Elves to restore the data erased by Jack.
+Luckily the data has been stored in compliance with the principles of **RAID**.
+Create an algorithm that would restore Santa's data and resume operations at the north pole.
 	- Missing bits are denoted by `*`, parity bits(even parity) are followed by a `P`
   - **Sample Input/Output**
 	-  ```